It can be difficult to manage all the different bills and payments in our lives.

 - reducing the interest rate on your card

 - extending the repayment term.

-But remember, this support may impact your credit record and your ability to get credit in the future.
+Remember that this support might impact your credit record and your ability to get credit in the future.

 Keep an eye on your account balance